• Skip to primary navigation

 Ingredient Notes

-• Melted unsalted butter: Adds moisture and structure to the crust.
+• Melted unsalted butter: To form the crust.
+Adds moisture and structure to the pie crust.

-• Eggs: Help the cheesecake set properly and provide structure.
+• Large eggs: Help the cheesecake set properly and provide structure.

 Step 1 | Room temperature ingredients

-In a food processor, pulse graham crackers with sugar, ground cinnamon, and salt.
-Then drizzle melted butter until moist crumbs form.
-Transfer to a 9 by 13 inch baking pan and press to form a compact crust.
-Pre-bake at 350 degrees F for 10 minutes.
+In a food processor, pulse graham crackers with granulated sugar, ground cinnamon and salt.
+Then drizzle melted butter, and continue pulsing until moist.
+Transfer to a 9×13 inch baking pan (lined with parchment paper with overhang) and press to form a compact crust.
+Pre-bake the crust for 10 minutes.
+Remove from the oven and let it cool.
+Reduce oven temperature to 325 degrees F.

 Step 3 | Make the cheesecake filling

-Scoop out a little bit less than half the batter onto another bowl, and mix in the pumpkin puree plus all the aromatic spices.
+Make the pumpkin cheesecake mixture: Scoop out a little bit less than half the prepared cheesecake batter onto another bowl.
+Then, mix in the pumpkin puree plus all ground spices.

-Pour the regular cheesecake batter onto the pre-baked crust and smooth it out with an offset spatula.
-Then carefully dollop the pumpkin cheesecake mixture over, and form swirls.
+Pour the regular cheesecake batter onto the pre-baked graham cracker crust and smooth out the surface.
+Then, carefully dollop the pumpkin cheesecake mixture over and form swirls using a knife.

-Bake at 325 degrees F for 40 to 45 minutes until almost set.
-The borders should be set, but the center should be slightly jiggly when gently shaken.
+Bake at 325 F for 40 to 45 minutes until almost set.
+The borders should be set, but the center should be slightly wobbly when gently shaken.
 It will continue setting as it cools down.

-Run a knife around the edges to loosen it up to prevent further cracks.
-Let it cool completely in the pan.
-Then refrigerate, covered, for at least 6 to 8 hours or overnight.
-To serve, cut into squares.
+As soon as it’s out of the oven, run a knife around the edges to loosen it up to prevent surface cracks as it cools.
+Let the pumpkin cheesecake bars cool completely in the pan on your kitchen counter.
+Once cooled, loosely cover and refrigerate for at least 8 hours or overnight.
+Cut into squares and enjoy!

 Storage: Leftovers will keep well in the fridge for up to 5 days.

-Here’s how to freeze: Let cool completely.
-If desired, cut into squares, cover, and freeze for up to 3 months.
-Thaw in the refrigerator overnight or for a few minutes on the counter.
+Freezing: Freeze for up to 3 months.
+Thaw in the refrigerator overnight or for about 1-2 hours on the counter

 • a whole cheesecake with a slice cut out on a cake stand